F-22 Raptor Stealth

 Now if you go back to the normal incidence case and rotate the plate about a diagonal relative to the incoming wave, there is a remarkable difference.
 In this case, the cross section drops by 30 dB when the plate is only eight degrees off normal, and drops another 40 dB by the time the plate is at a shallow angle to the incoming radar beam.
 This is a total change in radar cross section of 10,000,000!

 From this, it would seem that it is fairly easy to decrease the radar cross section substantially by merely avoiding obviously high-return shapes and attitude angles.

 However, multiple-reflection cases have not yet been looked at, which change the situation considerably.
-It is fairly obvious that energy aimed into a long, narrow, closed cavity, which is a perfect reflector internally, will bounce back in the general direction of its source.
+It is fairly obvious that energy aimed into a long, narrow, closed cavity, which is a perfect reflector internally, would bounce back in the general direction of its source.
 Furthermore, the shape of the cavity downstream of the entrance clearly does not influence this conclusion.

-However, the energy reflected from a straight duct will be reflected in one or two bounces, while that from a curved duct will require four or five bounces.
+However, the energy reflected from a straight duct would be reflected in one or two bounces, while that from a curved duct would require four or five bounces.
 It can be imagined that with a little skill, the number of bounces can be increased significantly without sacrificing aerodynamic performance.
 For example, a cavity might be designed with a high-cross-sectional aspect ratio to maximize the length-to-height ratio.
 If we can attenuate the signal to some extent with each bounce, then clearly there is a significant advantage to a multi-bounce design.
 The SR-71 inlet follows these design practices.